 Nafis, who came to the U.S. using a student visa and has been living in Queens, New York, told an informant for the FBI in July that he wanted to wage “jihad” and had plans for a terror attack, according to a criminal complaint.
-He communicated with co-conspirators, including the informant, on the phone and on the social media website Facebook (FB), according to the filing.
+He communicated with co-conspirators, including the informant, on the phone and on the social media website Facebook (FB:US), according to the filing.

 After Nafis expressed interest in receiving help from al- Qaeda for his plot, the informant referred the would-be bomber to an undercover FBI agent, who was posing as a member of the group, according to the complaint.
 At a meeting in September, Nafis told the agent that he hoped his attack would disrupt the presidential elections, according to the complaint.

 Before Nafis was arrested yesterday, he and the agent brought a van loaded with inert explosive materials to the Fed, parked it, and went to a nearby hotel, where Nafis attempted to detonate the bomb using a cell phone, according to the complaint.